tonyfischetti/assertr/README.md

 detection).
 It will coerce categorical variables into numerics if it needs to.
 - `col_concat` - concatenates all rows into strings

-Finally, each assertion function has a counterpart that using standard evaluation.
-The counterpart functions are postfixed by "_" (an underscore).

 ### More info

 For more info, check out the `assertr` vignette